-If the senior member of staff requires a further meeting with parents or there is the possibility of the student being excluded or expelled from the School because of the seriousness of the event then permission needs to be sought from the Headmaster.
-The senior member of staff should then be concerned with entering into discussions with parents and the student to attempt to find a reasonable way forward.
-A letter will be sent to parents summarising the process and the outcome of the meeting.
+Two senior staff should then meet with parents and the student if there is the possibility that the student could be expelled from the School because of the seriousness of the incident(s).
+The senior members of staff should enter into discussions with parents and the student to attempt to establish solutions and where appropriate provide advice and support.

 In this process, regard must be made for the general standards of behaviour and discipline expected within the School and the other children should not be compromised as a result of any recommendation made.
-Normally a 'cooling off' period of exclusion for one to three working days is required to allow proper discussions with parents after which a full report is provided for the Headmaster with recommendations from the senior member of staff as to what decision should be taken.
+Normally a 'cooling off' period of one to three working days is required to allow proper discussions with parents after which a full report is provided for the Headmaster with recommendations from the senior member of staff as to what decision should be taken.
 A full chronological written report should be prepared for the Headmaster.

-If the senior member of staff believes that expulsion is likely and intends to recommend this to the Headmaster for consideration, then as an alternative every effort should be made to secure a fresh start in another school via a managed move.
+If the senior members of staff believe that expulsion is likely and the intention is to recommend expulsion to the Headmaster for consideration, then as an alternative every effort should be made to secure a fresh start in another school via a managed move.
 In most instances a managed move will be the preferred option by parents rather than expulsion.

-The options available to the Headmaster are: to allow the student to return to School, usually with some condition that is agreed with parents or to expel because the overriding factor is that the progress, welfare and safety of other students and employees within the School could be compromised by the student returning.
+The options available to the Headmaster are; to allow the student to return to School, usually with some conditions that are agreed with parents and the student; or to expel because the overriding factor is that the progress, welfare and safety of other students and employees within the School could be compromised by the student returning.
+Where serious misbehaviour has the potential for being a criminal offence the School will work in full cooperation with the police.